Please follow & like us :)

 What is Trenette al Pesto?

-Trenette is a type of pasta that is popular in the Ligurian region of Italy located in the Italian Riviera.
-It is a long thin flat pasta similar to linguine, but it is a bit thicker and wider.
+Trenette is a type of pasta popular in the Ligurian region of Italy, located on the Italian Riviera.
+It is a long, thin, flat pasta similar to linguine, but it is a bit thicker and wider.
 Unfortunately, it is not easily found outside of Italy.
-But you can use linguine, fettuccini or even spaghetti in it’s place.
+However, you can use linguine, fettuccini, or even spaghetti in its place.

-Trenette al Pesto is a traditional dish that has been part of Ligurian cuisine since the 1600.
-It combines Trenette pasta, with green beans potatoes and a pesto sauce to create a hearty flavor pasta dish.
+Trenette al Pesto is a traditional dish that has been part of Ligurian cuisine since the 1600s.
+It combines Trenette pasta with green beans, potatoes, and a pesto sauce to create a hearty pasta dish.

 What is Pesto?

-Genoa, which is the capital of Liguria is the birthplace of pesto.
-This amazing sauce, also known as Pesto alla Genovese, is made with fresh basil leaves, pine nuts, garlic, olive oil and a combination of parmesan and pecorino romano cheese.
-The combination creates a creamy herbal sauce that can be used on pasta, as a spread or dip for bread, or an accompaniment for meats and vegetables.
+Genoa, the capital of Liguria, is the birthplace of pesto.
+This amazing sauce, also known as Pesto alla Genovese, is made with fresh basil leaves, pine nuts, garlic, olive oil, and a combination of parmesan and pecorino romano cheese.
+The combination creates a creamy herbal sauce that can be used on pasta, as a spread or dip for bread, or as an accompaniment for meats and vegetables.

 The word pesto means to crush or pound in Italian.
-Originally the basil, garlic and nuts were ground into a paste with a mortar and pestle.
-Then the olive oil was drizzled in and it was finished with the addition of the cheese.
-Today we can make this pasta sauce in minutes with the aid of a food processor.
+Originally, basil, garlic, and nuts were ground into a paste with a mortar and pestle.
+Then, the olive oil was drizzled in, and the cheese was added.
+Today, we can make this pasta sauce in minutes with the aid of a food processor.

 All of the ingredients to make trenette al pesto laid out out on a cutting board.